spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## Degree
 A unit of measurement of angles.
 ## Density
+The distribution or quantity of something per unit of area.
 ## Dimension
 A physical measurement of a property of an object.
 ## Distortion

 ## Distribution
+The spatial arrangement of an object or species.
 ## Economic Geography

 ## Edge
+The outside limit of an object, area, or surface
 ## Elevation
 The height above a given point.
 ## Envelope
+The box drawn around one or many features, also known as a Bounding Box.
 ## Equator
 The line of latitude that falls equidistant between the north and south poles, with the measurement of 0°.
 ## Error